-He is currently professor of violin at CRR Douai.
+Passionate about pedagogy, he is currently a professor at CRR Douai.

 He plays an 18th century French violin by Jacques Bocquay and a bow by Jean-Marc Panhaleux.